Contact Us

 You will need:

-• Notch VFX Player License / or Trail (watermarked) to play Notch Blocks.
+• Notch VFX Player License / or Trail (watermarked) to play Notch Blocks (Manager or Client).

-You can download all the Notch Blocks used in this manual here.
+You can download all the Notch Blocks and their Project files used here.

 We will start using Blocks inside Pixera at Section 2.